 8. Animal Health Solutions – Hen Boost Probiotics

 Hen Boost Probiotics from Animal Health Solutions has multiple benefits for your flock, including additional vitamins A, D3, and B12.
 The supplements also include a blend of micro-encapsulated probiotics that are great for immune and digestive health, minerals like potassium, and electrolytes to help your chickens stay hydrated.
-Simply mix one scoop of the solution into 2 gallons of water for optimum health for your flock.
+Simply mix one scoop of the solution into two gallons of water for optimum health for your flock.

 Some customers report that they had a hard time mixing it into water, as it doesn’t dissolve properly, and chicken wouldn’t eat it if mixed into their feed.